Paccolocco/DandD_character_creator/GIT_miniTutorial.md

 Creates a new Branch of the specified Name and sets it as the active Branch.
 ___
+`git stash`

+Stashes the current local files.
+You are able to pull again after this command(if you made local changes).
+___
+`git rm (-r -f) <Name of a File>`

+Removes the specified file from the tracked files and from the LOCAL FILES! -r if you want recursive deletion. -f to delete modified files.

 #### There are way more commands that are usefull, but those are the most basic commands to use git.